The DRC is your partner in making your course materials more accessible for students. Please contact us for further information.

 See Also: ADA Policy and Procedures

-Students who feel they may need an accommodation based on the impact of a disability are encouraged to meet privately with their instructors to discuss their specific needs and must contact the Disability Resource Center to establish documentation of a disability and to coordinate reasonable accommodations.
+Students who feel they may need an accommodation based on the impact of a disability must contact the Disability Resource Center to establish documentation of their disability and coordinate reasonable accommodations.
+Students are encouraged to meet privately with their instructors to discuss their specific needs as well.

 You may receive a service letter from the DRC approving a memory aid (such as a formula card or fact sheet) to a registered DRC student with a documented memory deficit, although it is not a typical accommodation.
 Please see the Memory Aid information for details of the process.